krunalpriyadarshi/Codeforce-Solutions/Book/Book_Gradle.md

   - `./gradlew cleanTest` Deletes only test outputs.
   - `./gradlew cleanTest test --console=verbose` Force delete test outputs then re-runs tests.

+#### Testing Types

+- Manual Testing:

+  - Known as Human testing or Exploratory testing.
+  - A testing performed by human without automated scripts to validate UI/UX behaviour or making sure business flows make sense from a user's perspective.
+  - verifing logs, error handling, data consistency, and calling APIs.

+- Unit Testing:

+  - Used to verify the smallest units of code like methods or classes work as expected.
+  - Used to check business logic or validation rule after the change.
+  - Fast feedback during development.

+- Integration Testing:

+  - To verify Integration of DB, REST Apis, file systems and configuration or system.
+  - To check if components work together as expected after change.
+  - ex., @SpringBootTest file can be used to check Controller, Service, Repository and Database integration.

+#### Testing Plugins

+- JVM Test Suite plugin (Gradle 7.3+)
+- TestSets plugin (Custum plugin for less than Gradle 7.3)

 ## TIPS

 - `./gradlew assemble` task is same as `build` task but it doesn't run `check` task.
 Usecase of this task is to save time when you just want to build jar but not want to test your application. s

+- ⚠️ NOTE: Abbreviated task names : Use first letter of each word Instead of whole task-name. `./gradlew gD` -> `./gradlew generateDescriptions`

 - Run application by JAR files: